mehrab-abrar/Raspberry-Pi-Voice-Assistant/README.md

 ```bash
 sudo nano /usr/share/alsa/alsa.conf
 ```
 This command will take you to the default configuration, scroll down to the default section and change the "defaults.ctl.card 0" and "defaults.pcm.card 0" with your Card Number.
+Now press ctrl + x to save the configuration.
+Change the modifications and press enter.

 ### Step 4: Obtaining OpenAI API Keys

 We will use the OpenAI API to generate a text response.
-•	Sign up to  OpenAI account.
+*	Sign up to  OpenAI account.
-•	Navigate to the API keys section and generate new API keys if you haven't already.
+*	Navigate to the API keys section and generate new API keys if you haven't already.
-•	Copy the API key and save for later use in your Python script.
+*	Copy the API key and save for later use in your Python script.

 ### Step 5: Writing Python Script
-•	Create a new Python script on your Raspberry Pi using your preferred text editor.
+* From the Raspberry Pi icon at the top left, navigate to programming and select Thonny editor.
+Copy the voice_assistant.py code and paste in the Thonny editor.
+Save it as voice_assistant.py in the voice_assistant directory.

-•	Write a Python script that utilizes the OpenAI platform API keys for interacting with ChatGPT.
+* Write a Python script that utilizes the OpenAI platform API keys for interacting with ChatGPT.

-•	Use libraries such as openai and pyaudio to handle text-to-speech and speech recognition functionalities.
+* Use libraries such as openai and pyaudio to handle text-to-speech and speech recognition functionalities.

-•	Implement code logic to capture audio input from the microphone, send it to the OpenAI API for processing, and play back the response through the speaker.
+* Implement code logic to capture audio input from the microphone, send it to the OpenAI API for processing, and play back the response through the speaker.